Hot Schr\"odinger Cat States: Results

 We run our experiment with an initial thermal excitation number of $n_\mathrm{th} = 0.75(1)$, $1.44(2)$, $1.84(3)$, $3.48(7)$, $7.6(2)$, corresponding respectively to purities of $\mathcal{P}=0.400(3)$, $0.258(3)$, $0.214(3)$, $0.126(2)$, $0.062(2)$.
 We use $\alpha=3$, set $\phi=0$, and use a disentanglement pulse width of $\sigma_t = 20$ ns.
 Figure 1B,C show Wigner function measurements on a grid of phase-space points $\beta$ for $n_\mathrm{th} = 3.48$.
 Figure 1D-G show Wigner function measurements along the $\Re\{\beta\}$ and $\Im\{\beta\}$ axes as $n_\mathrm{th}$ is varied.
+Figure 1H-J show Fock density matrices reconstructed from the Wigner measurements in Figure 1A-C; see Materials and Methods for the reconstruction method.
+In Supplemental Figure S3, we additionally show Wigner function measurements for $n_\mathrm{th} = 1.84(3)$.
 While the ECD and qcMAP protocols are known to prepare equivalent cold cats, we observe that they lead to distinct outcomes when applied to thermal initial states; compare panels B and C in Figure 1.
 In both cases, the Wigner functions have two separated Gaussians centered at $\alpha$ and $-\alpha$, associated with the classical probability distribution of the displaced thermal initial states.
 Centered between these is an interference pattern of oscillations with negative values, which produces an interference pattern in the marginal distribution along $\Im\{\beta\}$.
 In the ECD state, the envelope of the interference pattern grows in radius and decreases in amplitude with $n_\mathrm{th}$ similar to the displaced thermal states themselves (Figure 1D,E).
 In the qcMAP state, the envelope shrinks with increasing $n_\mathrm{th}$, but its amplitude decreases more slowly than the displaced thermal states (Figure 1F,G).
 The data for all prepared states show clear negative values in the interference pattern regardless of their $n_\mathrm{th}$.